AnabelaLealCosta19/bonodopt/README.md

             - Has "x" to dismiss modal even though it closes when clicking anywhere outside of modal
             - Modal includes bootstrap validation to ensure that all required fields have been filled out correctly by user
         - Call us
-            - phone icon with changing background colour to indicate that it's clickable
+            - Phone icon with changing background colour to indicate that it's clickable
             - When clicked a modal opens with phone number and availability for the user to call us
             - Has "x" to dismiss modal even though it closes when clicking anywhere outside of modal
     - Copyright with an indication that the project is for educational purposes only